journal | guidelines | miscellany | press | home

 Tim Crawford studied theatre at Minnesota State University Moorhead and graduated from George Washington University Law School.
 He was active in the theater communities of Baltimore and Washington, D.C., as an actor and director before turning to writing plays.
 His full-length play The Beatings Will Continue until Morale Improves was recently staged at the Valdez Theater Conference in Alaska.

-John Paul Jaramillo holds an MFA in creative writing from Oregon State University and he is the author of The House of Order (stories) — a 2013 Latino Book Award Finalist — and Little Mocos (a novel in stories), as well as the forthcoming novel Carlos Montoya.
+John Paul Jaramillo holds an MFA in creative writing from Oregon State University and he is the author of the novels Carlos Montoya and Little Mocos, and the story collection The House of Order — a 2013 Latino Book Award Finalist.
 In 2013 Latino Boom: An Anthology of U.S. Latino Literature listed Jaramillo as one of its Top 10 New Latino Authors to Watch and Read.
 Currently, Jaramillo works as Professor of English at Lincoln Land Community College in Springfield, Illinois.
 Visit johnpauljaramillo.com and follow @johnpjaramillo.

-Aswin Prasanth is a research scholar in English at Amrita School of Arts and Sciences, India.
-He is the Academic Essay Editor of Panorama: The Journal of Intelligent Travel.
-His articles, columns, reviews and interviews have appeared in Journal of Graphic Novels and Comics (Routledge Taylor and Francis), The Poet, The Cue, Rain Taxi, Mathrubhumi, The New Indian Express, and others.
-Film Studies, Television Studies, Cultural Studies, Postmodern Literature, Graphic Novels, Comic Books and Absurd Theatre are his areas of interest.
+Aswin Prasanth holds a PhD in English Language and Literature from School of Arts, Humanities and Commerce, Amrita Vishwa Vidyapeetham (Kochi Campus), India.
+He is the Academic Essay Editor of Panorama: The Journal of Travel, Place, and Nature.
+His articles, book chapters, columns, reviews, and interviews have appeared in Studies in European Cinema (Routledge), Journal of Graphic Novels and Comics (Routledge), Quarterly Review of Film and Video (Routledge), The Poet, The Cue, Rain Taxi, Asian Lite International, Everybody’s Reviewing, Mathrubhumi, The New Indian Express, and others.

 Grant Tracey teaches creative writing and film at the University of Northern Iowa and edits the North American Review.
 He’s the author of the Hayden Fuller Mystery series — to date, Cheap Amusements, A Fourth Face and Five Hard Bites — as well as several collections of short stories, most recently Final Stanzas.
 The crime noir chapbook Winsome/Bend of the Sun is another recent publication.
 Visit Grant’s website.